 The year is 1994.

-Printed in faded black on a vintage-wash olive heather cotton/poly tee.
+Printed in faded black on a vintage-wash heather gray cotton/poly tee.

 **This is currently a limited pre-sale through December 30th, 2020 at which point the shirts will be printed and shipped.